 One of Southern Utah’s great scenic drives, the Johnson Canyon Road showcases remnants of the Old West including the old "Gunsmoke" film set and excellent views into the colorful Grand Staircase.
 Drive the 18 paved miles or continue down the dirt road to access recreational areas.

 Best Friends Animal Society operates the nation's largest sanctuary for homeless animals and provides adoption, spaying/neutering, and educational programs.
 Tours and visits with the animals are available daily, year-round.
 The guided tour is free and takes approximately an hour and a half; there are four throughout the day.

 - Mollie's Nipple

 - Buckskin Gulch

 - Little Hollywood

 Today is a good day of desert contrasts.
 Scramble up to summit the landmark Mollie’s Nipple for a bird’s-eye view of the Grand Staircase section of the vast national monument, then watch the sky reduce to a sliver as you scramble into Buckskin Gulch, the poster child for slot canyons and this geologically fascinating region of Utah.
-There’s an excellent short option from Wire Pass and a multi-day option, should you come equipped with the right gear and wish to forsake other adventures on this itinerary to further explore Buckskin.
+There’s an excellent short option from Wire Pass and a multi-day option, should you come equipped with the right gear or hire a local guide (watch: A Guided Hike Through Nature's Masterworks) and wish to forsake other adventures on this itinerary to further explore Buckskin.
 Return to Kanab for a trip down movie-memory lane.